stevehoover/RISC-V_MYTH_Workshop/README.md

 **Note** : As the complexity of your design increases, it might take long time (~3 mins) to generate the diagrams or they might fail to generate altogether.
 This does **not** indicate a problem in your code.

-## Lab Submissions - GitHub Classroom

-Labs involving the calculator or RISC-V CPU must be submitted.
-This is done via your GitHub Classroom repository.

-For each calculator or RISC-V lab:
- - Open your github classroom repository in your web browser.
- - Navigate into the `Day3_5` folder and the corresponding `calculator_solutions.tlv` or `risc-v_solutions.tlv`.
- - Click edit (pencil).
- - Paste your updated solution.
-(Within Makerchip editor select all (Ctrl-A) and copy (Ctrl-C), then select all in github editor (Ctrl-A) and paste with (Ctrl-V).)
- - Add commit message specifying the slide number or name of the lab, and commit changes.

 ## HELP!!!